 As Beijing’s global ambitions grow, cultivating allies in South America could prove beneficial.
 Already, the CPC has dangled economic engagement and used infrastructure cooperation to entice Latin American countries into severing ties with Taiwan.

-Responding to China’s new presence in South America
+Responding to China’s new presence in the region

 Policymakers in Washington are grappling with how to respond to the BRI and China’s broader economic engagement in developing countries.
 An immediate step should be informing other countries of the risks of doing business with entities from China through diplomatic exchanges and open-source intelligence sharing.